sorawee/stream-values/README.md

 # stream-values
-A library that allows manipulation of multiple values in Racket streams
+A library for multiple values manipulation in Racket streams